 On the other hand, some plants may grow so rapidly when supplied with excessive nitrogen that they develop protoplasm faster than they can build sufficient supporting material in cell walls.
-Such plants are often rather weak and may be prone to mechanical injury.
-Development of weak straw and lodging of small grains are an example of such an effect.
+Such plants are often rather weak and may be prone to mechanical injury, such as development of weak straw and lodging of small grains.

 Nitrogen fertilizer rates are determined by the crop to be grown, yield goal and quantity of nitrogen that might be provided by the soil.
 Rates needed to achieve different yields with different crops vary by region, and such decisions are usually based on local recommendations and experience.